usqw/67calculator/README.md

 NOTES: Personal project for consolidating TOP (The Odin Project) foundation curriculum.
-To check understanidng of HTML, Javascript basics, done without inline suggestions/AI.
+To check understanidng of HTML, Javascript basics, done without copilot/AI.

 FEATURES:
 1. OIIA OIIA meme cat will appear to crash the calculator if 67 is in display